-Those voices inside your head won’t be quiet.
-All you can hear is your boss telling you to have those reports done by Friday or your daughter reminding you that there’s soccer practice this Saturday or a parent’s voice telling you that they’re going to need you to help them drop off their car at the mechanic’s.
+Those voices inside your head won’t be quiet: all you can hear is your boss telling you to have those reports complete by Friday, or your daughter reminding you there’s soccer practice this Saturday, or a parent’s voice telling you they need your help cleaning the house this weekend.

 Most of us have somewhere to be each day, not to mention the everyday fire drills we get put through at work or at home.
 It can feel very overwhelming, and our minds can get noisy.
-Some of us even have echoes of voices from experiences of many years ago.
+Some of us even have echoes of voices from experiences from the past.

-How do you deal with all that internal mental clutter?
+How do you deal with all that mental clutter?

-Your mind and your body aren’t standing in separate corners of the the room.
-It’s much easier is for a physically unhealthy person to experience a poor mental state.
-The brain is a delicate organ and we have to treat it right.
-If you are interested in learning more, I recommend Change Your Brain Change Your Life by Daniel G. Amen.
-I was impressed with this book’s in-depth explanation of the ties between the human brain and the human body.
+Health.
+Your mind and your body aren’t standing in separate corners of the room: it’s much easier for a physically unhealthy person to experience a poor mental state.
+The brain is a delicate organ and we must treat it right.
+If you are interested in learning more, I recommend Change Your Brain, Change Your Life by Daniel G. Amen.
+I was impressed with Amen’s in-depth explanation of the ties between the human brain and the human body.

-For me, I notice I feel more anxiety when I have an empty stomach, have not exercised in over a week, eat junk food, and don’t get enough sleep.
-I discovered once I changed these things—once I focused on my body through diet and exercise and proper sleep—the mental clutter also began clearing away.
+I notice I feel more anxious when I have an empty stomach, have not exercised in a few days, eat junk food, and don’t get enough sleep.
+I discovered once I changed these things, the mental clutter began clearing away.

 Improving my health was an important first step.